wasmCloud/interfaces/ml/README.md

-# Interface for the Mlinference service, wasmcloud:mlinfernce
+# Interface for the Machine Learning Mlinference service, wasmcloud:mlinfernce

 ## Build the Interface